polterguy/phosphorusfive/plugins/p5.types/README.md

 * long, typename "long"
 * Node, typename "node"
 * Regex, typename "regex"
-* sbyte, typename "sbyte"
-* short, typename "short"
-* string, typename "string" - Also the default typename for Hyperlambda, if no type is explicitly declared
 * TimeSpan, typename "time"
 * uint, typename "uint"
 * ulong, typename "ulong"
-* ushort, typename "ushort"

 ### Helper Active Events for the date type

-Some types also have helper Active Events, such as for instance DateTime, which has the *[p5.types.date.now]* and the *[p5.types.date.format]* Active Event, which allows you to get the current date, and format a date object, supplying a *[cultur]* and a *[format]*.
+Some types also have additional helper Active Events, such as for instance DateTime, which has the *[p5.types.date.now]* and the *[p5.types.date.format]* Active Event, which allows you to get the current date, and format a date object, supplying a *[cultur]* and a *[format]*.
 Example code below.

 ```
 p5.types.date.now